By Teresa Currivan, LMFT, Parent Coach

 - Oral expression is much better than written expression

 Today, I see many students trying to cope with an education system that doesn’t fit their learning style.
 Unfortunately, most professionals tasked with helping these children are trained to (or only have time to,) focus on behavior rather than learning style.
 As a result, these children are often given labels that only partly address their problem, or that don’t address their problem at all.

 What can we do?

-- Homeschooling or attending schools designed for visual-spatial learners are obviously most appropriate for these children.
-Following the intellectual curiosity of the child with project-based and learner-driven techniques is essential.
-Addressing the varying needs of children through techniques such as Montessori math, (a process-oriented, tactile, and visual way of learning math), technology, and experiential learning methods are also necessary.
-Having a high student-teacher ratio and high teacher retention is key to creating and maintaining important relationships that develop over the years, as many visual-spatial children are also relational learners.
+- Homeschooling or attending schools designed for visual-spatial learners is the best way to educate these children when possible.
+Following the intellectual curiosity of the child with project-based and learner-driven techniques is helpful.
+Addressing the varying needs of children through techniques such as Montessori math, (a process-oriented, tactile, and visual way of learning math), technology, and experiential learning methods are also helpful.
+Additionally, having a high student-teacher ratio and high teacher retention is key to creating and maintaining important relationships that develop over the years, as visual-spatial children are relational learners.

-- For families who are unable to homeschool or attend a private school, understanding how your child thinks and learns, and using this information to parent and communicate with his teacher is going to be important.
+- For families who are unable to homeschool or attend a private school, understanding how your child thinks and learns.
+Using this information to parent and communicate with his teacher is going to be important.
 One simple change that can make a huge positive impact for many of these students is finding alternatives to traditional homework and quizzes.
 (For those lucky enough to have one-on-one tutoring, the same applies and can be ideal.)
 Keep all after school and home activities child-led as much as possible.
 Seek help from a professional who is knowledgeable with visual-spatial children if there are behavior issues.
 More often than not, the behaviors can be due to the child’s misinterpretation that they are not good enough when really the issue is an educational mismatch.
 Even when you can’t fix their education, you can side coach them at home with your deeper understanding of what is really going on.
 How you interpret the situation is more important than getting them the right school.
 Seek help for yourself in getting clarity so that you can guide your child when needed.